-- Three Letters of Reference and one must be from your current high school principal.
+- Three Letters of Reference from professionals working in the Field of Education and one must be from your current high school principal.

 Please check with your high school principal and/or academic advisor to find out if your high school currently offers articulated courses through the Uni-track Program at Fresno State.

 If you choose to participate in a high school program through California State University, Fresno, you will be held to the same standards, policies, regulations, and deadlines that govern all students enrolled at Fresno State.

 Uni-track courses will earn college credit, and a permanent grade will be recorded on a California State University, Fresno transcript.

 Uni-track (Extension) academic credit courses are not acceptable for meeting the residence requirements at California State University, Fresno.

 Restrictions for Uni-track Students